Multiple Dirichlet Series and Shifted Convolutions: Introduction

+By demonstrating that this result is non-zero, they were able to produce a simultaneous non-vanishing result \cite{HLee}.

-The spectral expansions have another curious aspect.
+The spectral expansions yield another curious development.
 The terms decay polynomially in the spectral parameter $t_j$, rather than exponentially, and the ratio of gamma factors governing this decay seems to act in a manner analogous to the usual $m^{-\sigma}$ indexing of a Dirichlet series (polynomial decay corresponding to the size of $\sigma$.)

-\begin{remark} In this paper any use of the term ``convergence" shall refer to local normal convergence.
-Also, unless otherwise indicated, the implied constant in a $\ll$ or $\gg$ expression will depend upon a particular $\epsilon$ appearing in the expression, a constant $A$, which is defined in Section~\ref{section:M}, and cusp forms $f,g$, including their level $N_0$, but will be independent of all other variables. \end{remark}

 This work is an expanded version of part of a previous work \cite{arxiv} by the first author.
-A mistake in the meromorphic continuation in the continuous part of the spectrum was observed and corrected by the second author along with strengthening other results in sections \ref{section:M}-\ref{sec:5}.
+A systematic error in the meromorphic continuation in the continuous part of the spectrum was observed and corrected by the second author along with strengthening other results in sections \ref{section:M}-\ref{sect:app}, and \ref{sect:Zsums}.